test-kitchen/kitchen-openstack/README.md

     snapshot_id: [SNAPSHOT REF ID]
     volume_size: [THE SIZE OF THE VOLUME IN GB, DEFAULTS TO 20]
     volume_id: [THE VOLUME TO BE USED WHEN make_new_volume IS FALSE]
-    volume_device_name: [THE VOLUME MOUNT LOCATION, DEFAULTS TO /dev/vda]
+    volume_device_name: [THE DEVICE NAME TO MOUNT AS, DEFAULTS TO vda]
-    delete_voule: [DEFAULTS TO false, WHEN true THE VOULE WILL BE DELETED ON DESTROY]
+    delete_volume: [DEFAULTS TO false, WHEN true THE VOLUME WILL BE DELETED ON DESTROY]

 If a `server_name_prefix` is specified then this prefix will be used when generating random names of the form `<NAME PREFIX>-<RANDOM STRING>` e.g.